smeekes/bootUR/README.md

 Palm, Smeekes and Urbain (2011) introduced this test with the moving block bootstrap (`boot = "MBB"`), which is the standard option.
-However, this resampling-based method cannot handle unbalancedness, and will therefore gives an error when applied to `MacroTS`.
+However, this resampling-based method cannot handle unbalancedness, and will therefore give an error when applied to `MacroTS`.
 Therefore, you should switch to one of the wild bootstrap methods.
 Here we illustrate it with the dependent wild bootstrap (DWB) of Shao (2010) and Rho and Shao (2019).

 By default the union test is used for each series (`union = TRUE`), if this is set to `FALSE` the deterministic components and detrending